sai-prasad8/project3-template/README.md

 # Python & Angular Workspace

-This project contains:
-- A Python backend (virtual environment set up in the root)
-- An Angular frontend (in the `frontend` folder)

 ## Python
 - Activate the virtual environment: `source .venv/bin/activate`
 - Install dependencies: `pip install -r requirements.txt` (create this file as needed)